francescomaldonato/RL_VPP_Thesis/README.md

 ## Load different Elvis simulation config set and run experiments
 In the `data/config_builder/` folder you can find the Elvis YAML config files.
 - Create a new config file or modify the existing ones parameters to change the Vehicle arrival simulation characteristics.
-You can modify:
+You can modify [Not possible ATM]:
     - num_charging_events   (number of EVs arrival, weekly)
     - mean_park             (mean parking time, hours)
     - std_deviation_park    (standard deviation parking time, hours)
     - mean_soc              (mean State Of Charge of EVs at arrival, from 0 to 1)
     - std_deviation_soc     (standard deviation State Of Charge of EVs at arrival)
 - Open the VPP simulation notebook you wish to test (as explained in previous section).
 - In the "Load ELVIS YAML config file" section, load the config file you wish.
+Choose among the available config files by modifying the `case` string to:
+    - `wohnblock_household_simulation_adaptive.yaml` (loaded by default, 20 EVs arrivals per week with 50% average battery)
+    - `wohnblock_household_simulation_adaptive_18.yaml` (18 EVs arrivals per week with 40% average battery)
+    - `wohnblock_household_simulation_adaptive_22.yaml` (22 EVs arrivals per week with 55% average battery)
+    - `wohnblock_household_simulation_adaptive_30.yaml` (30 EVs arrivals per week with 65% average battery)
 - Then re-run the whole notebook to test the VPP experiment performances.

 ### Input datasets visualization (training, testing, validating)